 However, the truth is, a strong and compelling cover letter is equally as important as an impressive résumé.
 Yes, not every recruiter will read the letter at the initial stage, but it will be part of your application file, and will play a key role when you are being considered for the position.

 Your cover letter should tell the reviewer right away what you bring to the table, and what problems you can solve for them.
 A cover letter is also much more personal than a resume and provides significant glimpses into your individual personality that your resume simply cannot bring across.

-Essentially, a well-written cover letter that identifies the specific ways your expertise can benefit the company needs to be a fundamental part of your overall job-search strategy.
+Essentially, a well-written cover letter that identifies the specific ways your expertise can benefit the potential employer needs to be a fundamental part of your overall job-search strategy.